xuri/excelize-doc/en/chart.md

 right|On right
 top_right|On top right

-The `show_legend_key` parameter set the legend keys shall be shown in data labels.
+The `ShowLegendKey` parameter set the legend keys shall be shown in data labels.
 The default value is `false`.

-The chart title is set by selecting the `name` parameter of the `title` object, and the title will be displayed above the chart.
-The parameter `name` supports the use of formula representations, such as `Sheet1!$A$1`, if you do not specify an icon title, the default value is null.
+The chart title is set by selecting the `Name` parameter of the `Title` object, and the title will be displayed above the chart.
+The parameter `Name` supports the use of formula representations, such as `Sheet1!$A$1`, if you do not specify an icon title, the default value is null.

-The parameter `show_blanks_as` provides the "Hide and empty cells" setting.
+The parameter `ShowBlanksAs` provides the "Hide and empty cells" setting.
 The default value is: `gap`.
 In the Excel application "empty cell is displayed as": "space".
 The following are optional values for this parameter:

 Parameter|Explanation
 ---|---